FMMGroupVa/FMMInferences/README.md

-# FMMInferences
+# FMM Extensions

-This repository contains source codes to estimate 3DFMM model parameters and their confidence intervals.
-It also includes a code example in the `3DFMMUse.R` file.
+This repository contains source codes to perform the multichannel multicomponent FMM model (3DFMM) including functions to model fitting, visualization, and parameter inferences.
+An ejemplo de uso is inclute ThisIt also includes a code example in the `3DFMMUse.R` file.
 The code is developed in the programming language R.

+## Overview

+## How to use

-## `fitMultiFMM` function description.
+### `fitMultiFMM` function description.

 `fitMultiFMM` performs the estimation of a 3DFMM model .

-### Arguments
+#### Arguments

 * `vDataMatrix`: double matrix.
 Each column contains the signal in a concrete direction.
 * `nBack`: number of FMM components to be fitted.